Energy crisis: Lanka awaits Indian nod for new credit line

 The economic crisis has prompted an acute shortage of essential items like food, medicine, cooking gas and fuel across the island nation.

-The state fuel entity Ceylon Petroleum Corporation (CPC) said the final shipment of diesel under the existing Indian Line of Credit of USD 700 million for fuel arrived on Thursday.
+The state fuel entity Ceylon Petroleum Corporation (CPC) said the final shipment of diesel under the existing Indian Line of Credit of $700 million for fuel arrived on Thursday.

 We did receive unofficial communication on a new credit line for fuel three to four weeks ago, so far no official confirmation of it being made available," Wijesekara said.

-He said the anticipated USD 500 million line of credit facility from India would enable the country to have supplies of petrol and diesel for the next four months.
+He said the anticipated $500 million line of credit facility from India would enable the country to have supplies of petrol and diesel for the next four months.

 The government was also working on making arrangements to purchase crude oil even though it is a more costly operation.